danilodelucio/NukeDiffusion/README.md

 ![2024-03-22 16_56_11-for_windows](https://github.com/danilodelucio/NukeDiffusion/assets/47226196/c6e3187d-4f9d-4a85-9c81-05e207b38315)

 ![Screenshot 2024-03-22 165031](https://github.com/danilodelucio/NukeDiffusion/assets/47226196/ea504669-aede-43f9-bad3-1168ea2524bf)

+> _Do not close the Terminal before the process is complete... this may take some time!_
 <br>

 If you are getting `CUDA is not available` as a response, [go to this page](https://developer.nvidia.com/cuda-gpus) from NVidia, download and install the **CUDA Toolkit**, then try this step again until you get CUDA enabled. 🤞